mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Today, you will change the lives of your people forever.
 Be sure to choose wisely."

 A soldier from their submersible shoved her forward and she began walking across the beach toward the point where the sand met one side of the grand pier.
-The sand that had always been kind to tread upon now filled her feet with cold, traveling along the marrow and the empty spaces in her shins and stiffening her joints with each cold step.
+The sand that had always been kind to tread upon now filled her feet with cold, traveling along the marrow and the empty spaces in her shins and stiffening her joints with each step.
 She watched with anger as the people of Heiko's city center were summoned from their homes, sometimes forcefully, and gathered at the mouth of the pier.
 They were visibly malnourished, relying only on new crops that grew under the light of the obscura and what little stockpiles of dried stone fruits had remained of their last shipment from Yansha.
 Her face flushed with tiny tears from the pores in her hydroderm, but she stopped herself lest Fajro use it against her.

 As she approached the pier, the people were aghast at seeing Melna dressed in robes amongst hostile company.
 Some of them heckled her, calling her "traitor!" and "coward!".
 But others could see through to what was really happening, and they cried for her.
 From the crowd she spotted Thimlu, the astronomer, and Jes, the messenger who put their hands on their chests in solidarity with her.
 She quickly warmed her face and gave them a nod as if to communicate a secret.
 They did not know the secret she was speaking of, but had a feeling that things were not as simple as they seemed.